ieeesbkastoria/My-UoWM/README.md

 The myUoM app is a project of the Open Software Team of Applied Informatics, University of Macedonia (https://opensource.uom.gr).
 It was designed to facilitate students' daily interactions with the university.

+The myUoM project has been forked and modified by students of the IEEE Student Branch of University of Western Macedonia, Kastoria in order to implement the myCS app for the students of the Department of Informatics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>